Until Tuesday evening: For every two identical hedge shrubs you buy, the third one is free!

 • Pot Culture

-All Black-eyed Susan varieties are suitable for growing in large pots or in hanging baskets (the trick to avoid having to stake the beautiful climber!).
-They can be taken outside in the beautiful season and stored as soon as the first frosts arrive or kept in a conservatory warm all year round.
+All Black-Eyed Susans are suitable for growing in large pots or in hanging baskets (the trick to avoid having to stake the beautiful climber!).
+They can be taken outside during the lovely season and brought back in as soon as the first frosts arrive, or kept in a conservatory warm all year round.

 • Plant in a rich, well-draining mix consisting of 1/3 potting soil, 1/3 river sand, and 1/3 garden soil